10 Free Adult Education Courses & Certificates 2026

 5. FutureLearn – Innovative Teaching (Active Learning)

-You’ll explore techniques that promote participation and collaboration.
+You’ll explore techniques that promote collaboration, discussion, and problem-solving in the classroom.
+These approaches can make learning more dynamic and memorable.
 A digital certificate is available, with optional paid upgrades.

 6. ProLiteracy – Adult Foundational Education

-This course is designed for instructors teaching basic reading and writing skills.
-It focuses on learners at approximately a fifth-grade level.
+This course is designed for instructors working with adults who are building basic reading and writing skills, often at or below a fifth-grade level.
+It provides a structured approach to foundational literacy instruction.

-You’ll gain tools for building literacy in adult education settings.
+You’ll gain practical tools for lesson planning, skill development, and learner support in adult education settings.
+The focus on real-world application makes it especially useful for new instructors.
 A certificate of attendance is available.

 7. LINCS – Integrating Technology in Adult Education

-You’ll learn practical ways to use technology to enhance instruction.
+You’ll explore practical ways to use digital platforms, resources, and tools to enhance engagement and learning outcomes.
+These skills are increasingly essential in modern classrooms.
 A downloadable certificate is provided.

 8. LINCS – Workforce Prep & Employability Skills

-This course focuses on integrating job readiness skills into adult education programs.
-It connects literacy instruction with real-world employment needs.
+This course bridges the gap between education and employment by focusing on job readiness within adult learning programs.
+It connects literacy instruction to real-world workplace expectations.

 9. ProLiteracy – Teacher Training Plus (ELL)